Appendices

 2. Every registered student organization must enlist a faculty advisor.

-1. more than 30 units or two semesters at Trinity Law School to be completed by the end of the semester in which the election shall be held, and
+1. more than 30 units or two semesters at Trinity Law School completed by the end of that semester, and

 Appendix 3